-Start a Facebook Page, a Twitter account, a Google Plus profile and possibly even participate in a Google Plus community, as all are fantastic for making connections.
+Start a Facebook Page, an Instagram page and a Twitter account, as all are fantastic for making connections.
 If you’re concerned that you might run out of time or inspiration, invite staff members, amateur comic artists or other related people to guest post for you from time to time.

 The more you start doing with regard to your comic shop marketing, the more creative ideas you’ll start to have.
 Analyse what works and what isn’t effective so you can tweak your efforts through the year for optimal success.